SAP-samples/teched2022-IN264/exercises/ex3/README.md

 ### Prepare the API request

-As described in the **[Excercise 0](/exercises/ex0#get-required-additional-files-to-perform-this-hands-on-successful)** we need now to import this file:
+As described in the **[Exercise 0](/exercises/ex0#get-required-additional-files-to-perform-this-hands-on-successful)** we need now to import this file:

 <br>![](/exercises/ex3/images/postman_collection.png)